Accelerating Kernel Classifiers Through Borders Mapping: A simple example

 Of course it's possible to speed up an SVM by sub-sampling the training data or the resulting support vectors.
 In such case, the sampling must be done carefully so as not to reduce the accuracy of the result.
 Figure \ref{skill_v_nt} shows the effect on classification skill for the synthetic test classes when the number of training samples is reduced.
 Skill scores start to saturate at between 200 and 300 samples.
 By contrast, Figure \ref{skill_v_nb} implies that you need only 20 border samples for good accuracy, so even with only 200 training samples you will still have improved efficiency by using the borders technique.

 This suggests a simple scaling law.
 The number of training samples required for good accuracy, and hence the number of support vectors, should be proportional to the approximate volume occupied by the training data in the feature space: $\mintrain \propto \featurevolume$ where $\mintrain$ is the minimum number of training vectors and $\featurevolume$ is volume.
-Then the number of border vectors should be proportional to the volume taken to the root of one less than the dimension of the feature space: $\minborders \propto \featurevolume^\frac{1}{\dimension-1}$.
-Putting it together, we can relate the two as follows: \begin{eqnnon} \minborders \propto \mintrain^\frac{1}{\dimension-1} \end{eqnnon} where $\minborders$ is the minimum number of border vectors required for good accuracy.
+Then the number of border vectors should be proportional to the volume taken to the root of the dimension of the feature space then raised to the power of one less: $\minborders \propto \featurevolume^\frac{1}{\dimension-1}$.
+Putting it together, we can relate the two as follows: \footnote{The correct form of the relation is: $\minborders \propto \mintrain^\frac{\dimension-1}{D}$.
+This footnote does not appear in the original article. }